djeffalKhaled/GTK-Project/README.md

 3. Search for CMake Tools and install it.

 ### Running the program:
+1. Open the folder on VS Code
+2. Press CTRL + SHIFT + P
+3. Write: CMake: Configure.
+This will create the necessary build files.
+4. A drop-down menu will show up asking you to set up the compiler kit, search for the msvs64 compiler.
-1. Open the folder on VS Code and click on the run icon in the far-down menu.
+5. Click on the run icon in the far-down menu.
 Do NOT run the program using other extensions besides CMake's debugger.